transitiverobotics/transitive-utils/ros/docs/ros.md

 ### getTopics

-Get all topic of a given type or all topics ifno type is specified
+Get all topic of a given type or all topics if no type is specified

 ##### Parameters